vanHavel/OmAlg/README.md

 # OmAlg
 Toolkit for the algebraic theory of omega-automata.

+# Installation
+Build using either CMake or make all.

 # Implemented features
 * transform automata into equivalent omega semigroups (Büchi's construction).
 Supported types:
     * Deterministic:    Buechi, coBuechi, parity, Muller